neelshah1903/52-week-breakout-strategy/README.md

 # 52-week-breakout-strategy
 Momentum-based trading strategy using 52-week highs and volume confirmation to backtest breakout performance on equity data.

+## Data

+All historical return and price data used in this strategy is stored in the `data/` folder:

+- `data/djia_data.csv`: Historical price data for DJIA constituents (1998–2024)
+- `data/fama_french_49.csv`: Monthly returns from Kenneth French’s industry portfolios

 ### Objective
 This project provides a detailed evaluation of three trading strategies applied to the Dow Jones Industrial Average ETF (DIA) and its underlying components over a 27-year period, from January 20, 1998, to December 31, 2024.
 The goal is to critically compare passive investing with active, breakout-based strategies to understand their performance across different market conditions.